 - Local 2-player split-screen returns after being left out of Halo 5: Guardians

-At the time of writing, Halo Infinite is confirmed to be releasing in the second half of 2021.
+At the time of writing, Halo Infinite is confirmed by 343 Industries to be released in the second half of 2021.

 This is all the information we know about Halo Infinite so far and as more details slowly become public, we’ll make sure we update you.